 Kurt Volker, MA ’87

-- Executive Director, McCain Institute for International Leadership
+- Former Executive Director, McCain Institute for International Leadership

 Joined Fall 2017

 Ambassador Kurt Volker is a leading expert in U.S. foreign and national security policy with some 30 years of experience in a variety of government, academic, and private sector capacities.
-He currently serves as Executive Director of the McCain Institute for International Leadership, a part of Arizona State University based in Washington, DC.
-He served as U.S. Ambassador to NATO in 2008-2009.
+He most recently served as U.S. Special Representative for Ukraine and Executive Director of the McCain Institute for International Leadership, a part of Arizona State University based in Washington, DC.
+He previously served as U.S. Ambassador to NATO in 2008-2009.